-We welcome guest blogger Dr. Vijay Pattni, a Clinical Education Fellow who is developing an emerging social initiative to address the issues associated with burnout and improving wellbeing amongst doctors within his trust.
+We welcome guest blogger Dr. Vijay Pattni, a Clinical Education Fellow who is developing an emerging social initiative to address the issues associated with burnout and improving wellbeing amongst doctors within his trust, by means of mindfulness for doctors.

 Let’s look at treating doctors with mindfulness because we’re busy, in fact really busy; and stressed.